 Graduate or professional students enrolled at least half-time and parents of dependent undergraduate students may take out a Direct PLUS Loan, which may cover the entire COA minus other financial aid funds received.
 PLUS Loans require a credit check and generally good credit in order to be eligible.
-The loan origination fee for Direct PLUS Loans disbursed between October 1, 2015 and October 1, 2016 is 4.272 percent, and the current interest rate is 6.31 percent.
+The loan origination fee for Direct PLUS Loans disbursed between October 1, 2017 and September 30, 2018 is 4.264%, and the current interest rate is 7%.

 Students may take out more than one type of federal student loan, and a Direct Consolidation Loan is a convenient way to combine these loans.
 As a result, students only need to make one payment each month instead of multiple payments.
 There is no application fee for consolidating eligible federal student loans, although it is important to note that this is new loan that may have different repayment plans and new rates.
 Terms from the old loans may change as a result.